Trial opens in death of toddler in migrant smuggling case

 Among those who have supported the “Justice For Mawda” cause on social media are musicians Peter Gabriel and Roger Waters and British director Ken Loach.

-“These are people who are fleeing terror, frightened for their lives, freeing across Europe, the most exploited, the most endangered people - the poorest most vulnerable people we can imagine,” Loach said, arguing such people should not be shot at.
+“These are people who are fleeing terror, frightened for their lives, freeing across Europe, the most exploited, the most endangered people - the poorest, most vulnerable people we can imagine,” Loach said, arguing that such people should not be shot at.

 Sign up for Daily Newsletters